abukowski21/SAMI3-GITM-python/docs/source/interpolation.rst

 Overview
 *********

 ESMF is a super powerful framework designed to link various models together.
 Of the entire functionality, we are only using a tiny bit of it.
-Of the various interpolation routines I have tried, ESMF has been by far the fastest and most accurate.
+ESMF has far out-performed the various interpolation routines I have tried, from standard Python routines to exotic machine learning routines.
+ESMF has been fast, accurate, reliable (when set up right), and reproducible.

 ESMPy is extremely hard to debug, at least for me.
 For this reason, we are calling ESMF from the command line within Python code.
 Files are autmomatically written with the source and destination "grids", and then the weights are automatically applied.
 ESMF must be installed with NetCDF support, so the ``conda`` or ``pip`` versions will not work.
 See the :ref:`Installing ESMF` page for more details.